-The primary treatment for invasive breast cancers is by surgical removal of the tumor.
-Quite often, depending on the tumor type, radiation therapy will follow to help prevent a local recurrence of the breast cancer.
+The primary treatment for invasive breast cancers is by surgical removal of the

 The first task of the surgeon is to ‘stage‘ the breast cancer.
 This involves determining the size of the tumor, whether or not the cancer cells invade beyond the breast duct walls and if there is metastasis to the lymph nodes.

 I just want to let you know that I have created a newer version of this page with more up-to-date information.

 A surgeon will perform an excisional (large sample) biopsy if necessary.
 So, surgeons obviously perform a lumpectomy (tumorectomy) and a breast mastectomy.

 In addition surgeons will also perform axillary node dissections and sentinel lymph node biopsies as necessary.

 The surgeon may need to remove additional axillary lymph nodes

 If a specialist classifies the breast cancer as ‘invasive’, then it is important to also evaluate the status of the lymph nodes.
 The first procedure to determine if there is also lymph node involvement is a sentinel node biopsy.

 So, the surgeon will firstly locate a few of the sentinel lymph nodes and then surgically remove them for analysis.
 If the lymph nodes are free of cancer cells under microscopic evaluation, the surgeon will not remove any additional lymph nodes.